NateClause/lstm_finance/README.md

 In this notebook, we utilize tensorflow to implement a stock price predictor using data from the kaggle stock market dataset.
 We use the model to implement a basic trading strategy and demonstrate the performance of the strategy on holdout data.
+See the notebook for results and visuals.